 • Property damage

-• Accidents in outdoor areas
+• Accidents in the outdoor space

 What happens if I operate without a permit?